Real-hackbard/Picture-HEX-Crypter/README.md

 </br>

 # XOR cipher:
-In [cryptography](https://en.wikipedia.org/wiki/Cryptography), the simple XOR cipher is a type of additive cipher,[1] an encryption algorithm that operates according to the principles:
+In [cryptography](https://en.wikipedia.org/wiki/Cryptography), the simple XOR cipher is a type of additive cipher, an encryption algorithm that operates according to the principles:

 ```pascal
 A ⊕ 0 = A,